2 April 2015

 The thesaurus for prices methodology, which includes common terminologies for prices, so that all participating countries and international organizations can speak the same language in terms of pricing methodologies.
 The final version adopted at the 2007 meeting included concrete examples accompanying each of the seven pricing methods and improved definitions of each of the seven pricing methods.

-The national accounts general methodology paper which presents key issues to be addressed by the Voorburg Group to better ascertain and document the specific service sector source data used by the national accounts to improve measures of real Gross Domestic Product ( GDP).
+The national accounts general methodology paper that presents key issues to be addressed by the Voorburg Group to better ascertain and document the specific service sector source data used by the national accounts to improve measures of real Gross Domestic Product (GDP).

 Glossary presents in a concise and alphabetical order the terms used in the Voorburg Group.
 The reader is able to read the glossary independently as an autonomous methodological source.
 It also achieves its basic purpose in establishing a common language between statisticians and business operators.